EUFAR/egads-gui/doc/source/description.rst

    :scale: 45 %
    :align: center

-All attributes linked to the selected variable, coming from a NetCDF or a NASA Ames file, are loaded in this window.
+All attributes associated to the selected variable, coming from a NetCDF, Hdf5 or a NASA Ames file, are loaded in this window.
 As for the global attributes window, the user can create/modify/delete attributes.
 Following the EUFAR Standards & Protocols recommendations, two attributes can't be deleted and modified: ``units`` and ``_FillValue``.

 ^^^^^^^^^^^^^^^^^^^^^
 The processing window
 ^^^^^^^^^^^^^^^^^^^^^

-Accessible by clicking on the icon |launch process|, a variable can be processed with an algorithm already embedded in EGADS or created by a user.
+Accessible by clicking on the icon |algo_processing|, a variable can be processed with an algorithm already embedded in EGADS or created by a user.

-.. |launch process| image:: images/icons/new_algo_icon.png
-   :width: 130px
-   :height: 130px
-   :scale: 12 %

 .. image:: images/egads_gui_screencaptures/EGADS_GUI_012.png
    :width: 702px